2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Grant Period

-A grantee can travel to Portugal before the grant starts, or extend their stay after the grant is completed, but must secure a visa and insurance for any additional period of time.
+Grantees may travel to Portugal before the official start date, or extend their stay after the grant period, but must have means of support, a valid visa and adequate insurance for any additional period of time.

-Fulbright sponsorship is for 8 months only; no funds or other grant benefits can be extended or transferred to the following academic year.
+Fulbright sponsorship covers only the eight-month grant period; no funds or other grant benefits can be extended or transferred to the following academic year.

 Orientation